fahris-n/sentinel-local/README.md

 Go supports anonymous functions (functions not bound to identifiers) and these anonymous functions can form [closures](https://go.dev/tour/moretypes/25).
 Closure functions are functions that reference variables from outside their function body.

-[`AuthMiddleware`](https://github.com/fahris-n/sentinel-local/wiki/Middleware#auth-middlewarego) has three nested layers since all three layers are ran at different times and the information they capture becomes available at different time.
+[`AuthMiddleware`](https://github.com/fahris-n/sentinel-local/wiki/Middleware#auth-middlewarego) has three nested layers since all three layers are ran at different times and the information they capture becomes available at different times.
 Layer 1 runs once at startup and captures the route map.
-Layer 2 runs when the handler is wrapped in the `AuthMiddleware` and captures the next http handler.
-Layer 3 runs for every user request that hits the `AuthMiddleware` and has access to both the route map and next http handler captured above it.
+Layer 2 runs when the handler is wrapped in the AuthMiddleware and captures the next http handler.
+Layer 3 runs for every user request that hits the AuthMiddleware and has access to both the route map and next http handler captured above it.

 ### What is the difference between `RouteConfig` and `RouteEntry`, and why are both needed?

-_Your answer here._
+`RouteConfig` : The struct representing the contents of the config.yaml file used to define backend services.
+Necessary for parsing and storing the configuration file contents as well as building the correct ReverseProxy objects using the [path, backend, backendPath] fields.

+`RouteEntry`  : An intermediary struct used to store the correct ReverseProxy object as well as other configurable fields defined in the config.yaml file (RequiresAuth, AllowedRoles, MaxToken, RefillRate, etc).
+Necessary because the configurable fields need to be exposed for use by our middlewares (auth and rate limiting)

+Both of these structs are necessary since the ReverseProxy objects are built at runtime, not read from YAML.

 ### Why use a Lua script for rate limiting instead of handling the logic in Go with separate Redis commands?